AElfProject/AElf/docs/Contract/helloworld.md

-This tutorial will guide you through the steps to create and deploy a very simple contract in C#.
+This tutorial will guide you through the steps to create and deploy a simple contract in C#.

-First, note that most of the steps involve the command line, but if you’re a C# developer and you recognize these steps you can use Visual Studio/Rider or any other IDE that supports csproj and nugget packages feel free to use them.
+First, note that most of the steps involve the command line, but if you’re a C# developer and you recognize these steps you can use Visual Studio/Rider or any other IDE that supports csproj and nugget packages, feel free to use them.

-This tutorial assumes that you have already built the **aelf command line tool** and **node executable** (if not please follow this []).
+This tutorial assumes that you have already built the **aelf command line tool** and **node executable** (if not please follow [this](/Introduction/quickstart.md) guide).

-Create a new directory and navigate into it:
+Open a terminal and create a new directory and navigate into it:
 ```bash
 mkdir test-aelf; cd test-aelf/
 ```